PricelessToolkit/ReflowOven_Backup/README.md

 # !!
-This repository is for backup purposes only, instead of using my modification I recommend using the Vulcaman version.
+This repository is for backup purposes only, instead of using my modification I recommend using the polihedron version.

 ## This is not my original project so all credits goes to
 * Vulcaman "https://www.instructables.com/DIY-REFLOW-OVEN/"